Salt River Multi-Day Pre-Trip Information and Packing ListWhat to bring, where to meet, what is included, policies, and more

 - Click Here for a map of the Lower Canyon

-- Cancellation Policy (DISCOUNTED reservations): If your reservation has any discount applied and you wish to cancel, you will not receive a refund.
+If your reservation has a discount applied and you wish to cancel, you will not receive a refund.
 You may reschedule or receive a trip credit (digital gift card code).

 Each person rafting will be required to sign a liability release form prior to trip departure.
 Each youth under the age of 18 years old will need a parent or guardian to co-sign their liability.
 Please click here to download and print our release.

 Will I receive a safety orientation prior to my trip?

 Prior to boarding your raft, you will receive a complete safety orientation.